pthom/imgui_datascience/README.rst

 `pyimgui <https://github.com/swistakm/pyimgui>`_ : Python bindings for imgui (based on Cython).

+`imdebug, the image debugger <http://www.billbaxter.com/projects/imdebug/>`_ :a neat image debugger / viewing by William Baxter has provided some ideas for the image_explorer feature.

 Many thanks to their developers for their wonderful job.

 Install & test: